ceph/ceph/doc/dev/design/host-management.rst

 Host Management
 ===============

 .. note:: This document is intended to promote discussion relating to the types of host management features that the Ceph UI should provide.
+A number of the mockup also show a refresh icon, which may become redundant during Pacific development as data gathering becomes more optimised.

 The hosts that a Ceph cluster consumes are essential components of the cluster, and should be manageable in the same ways as the ceph daemons that they hold.
 However, not all aspects of managing a host should fall to the Ceph UI due to complexity and ownership.
 This means that there is a line that needs to be